How Much Weight Can You Lose In a Month?

 Get out your calculators and follow along because the answer to this question is all about numbers.

-In one month you can reasonably anticipate losing eight to 10 pounds if you follow a pretty strict plan.
+In one month, you can reasonably anticipate losing eight to 10 pounds if you follow a pretty strict plan.
+(So, your Q about if you can lose 10 pounds in two months?
+The answer is yes!)
 Losing one pound of body fat is equivalent to 3,500 calories.
 To lose two pounds per week, you must drop 1,000 calories per day.
-Elimination can be done by cutting the calories consumed in a day or increasing the amount of calories burned during your workout.
+That means cutting the calories you eat, increasing the number of calories burned during your workout—or, most likely, doing some combination of both.

+If you're looking to cut calories in the kitchen, a daily food journal is clutch.
+This can be as simple as a piece of paper or a phone app like MyFitnessPal.
 Logging every morsel that goes in your mouth might seem tedious, but it's a proven way for dieters to see patterns like mindless snacking and overeating during stressful times, both of which can lead to additional calories consumed.
 Dropping 1,000 calories per day may seem daunting, but if you think about it in terms of second helpings, pieces of bread, pats of butter, raids of the cookie jar, etc., it's easy to see where you can make small changes to pare down that number.
+For instance, these 30 easy strategies all help you drop 100 extra calories from your diet fast.

-Remember, banishing those calories can be done from the kitchen and by going to the gym.
-To work toward that 1,000 calorie reduction, you should be aiming for a moderate workout five to six days per week.
+If you're looking for a calorie-burning assist from the gym, aim for a moderate workout five to six days per week.
 The number of actual calories burned will be determined by your sex, weight, how fast you did the exercise, and how long you did it.
 Here are just a few general examples based on a person who weighs 150 pounds.
+(Bonus: How to Burn 500 Calories in 30 Minutes)

 - Working out on the elliptical for 30 minutes: 179 calories